Housing affordability is a significant issue affecting many New Zealand families, the economy and government.

 Housing Accord and Special Housing Areas

-- allow special housing areas to be designated under accords between the Government and Councils across New Zealand.
+The Housing Accords and Special Housing Areas legislation enabled the streamlining of new housing developments by allowing special housing areas to be designated under accords between the Government and Council.